 What is ITCC?

-The Information Technology Coordinating Committee (ITCC) provides a forum for information sharing and identifies opportunities for collaboration among units responsible for technology across Oregon State University in order to advance OSU's mission and goals.
+The Information Technology Coordination Committee (ITCC) provides a forum for information sharing and identifies opportunities for collaboration among units responsible for technology across Oregon State University in order to advance OSU's mission and goals.

 The ITCC is not a policy-making group, although it makes recommendations on procedures or policies to the appropriate University authorities.
 As a body, it is not directly responsible for implementation, though individual members may oversee implementation efforts.